jonnydiamond/DatabricksAutomation/README.md

 The programmatic way for which options 1 & 2 allow us to interact the Databricks API is akin to 'Continuous Development", as opposed to Continuous _Deployment_.
 It is strong on flexibility, however, it is somewhat weak on governance and reproducibility.

-When interacting with the Databricks API, it is my view that Databricks Jobs, Clusters, Scret Scopes etc. should come within the realm of "Infrastructure", and as such, we must then find ways to enshrine this Infrastructure _as code_ , so that it can be consistently redployed in a Continuous Deployment framework as it cascades across environments.
+When interacting with the Databricks API, it is my view that Databricks Jobs, Clusters, Scret Scopes etc. should come within the realm of "Infrastructure", and as such, we must then find ways to enshrine this Infrastructure _as code_ , so that it can be consistently redeployed in a Continuous Deployment framework as it cascades across environments.

 All Databricks related infrastrucutre will sit within an environment parameter file [here](#Update-Yaml-Pipeline-Parameters-Files), alongside all other infrastructure parameters.
 The Yaml Pipeline will point to multiple Bash Scripts (contained within .github/workflows/Utilities ).
 Each Bash script will ingest the appropriate environment parameter file for deploying Azure resources, or Azure Databrick API calls.